UCR-Research-Computing/UCR-Research-Computing.github.io/pages/software_and_application_support.md

 - **Slurm:** For efficient workload management and resource allocation in HPC environments.
 - **OpenMPI:** Facilitates parallel computing, enabling researchers to run large-scale computational simulations.
+- **Open OnDemand:** Provides easy web-based access to HPC resources, allowing researchers to submit jobs, manage files, and access applications through a browser without the need for command-line interactions.

 ### Data Analysis and Visualization